Kris-B/ngy2/licensing/index.md

 ---

 ## Learn about licencing options to find which best fits your needs.

 nanoGALLERY2 is licensed under CC BY-NC 3.0.
 It may be used in commercial projects and applications, or in business environments with the purchase of a professional license.

-#### Open source license
+### Open source license
-For personal, non-profit organizations, or open source projects (without any kind of fee), you may use nanoGALLERY for free.
-If fees are associated to the use of nanoGALLERY, your project is not eligible to this license.
+For personal, non-profit organizations, or open source projects (without any kind of fee), you may use nanoGALLERY2 for free.
+If fees are associated to the use of nanoGALLERY2, your project is not eligible to this license.

-All other uses are considered professional.
-The purchase of a license is required.
+<b>All other uses are considered professional.
+The purchase of a license is required.</b>

-#### Professional license
+### Professional license
 Purchasing accepts most credit cards and takes seconds.
-Once purchased, you'll receive a Professional License PDF and you will be able to integrate nanoGALLERY in your projects.
+Once purchased, you'll receive a Professional License PDF and you will be able to integrate nanoGALLERY2 in your projects.

-By buying a pro license you support the future development of nanoGALLERY.
+##### By buying a pro license you support the future development of nanoGALLERY.
 It is much appreciated!

 <div style="border: 2px solid #54840C;border-radius: 5px;position:relative;padding:10px;width:80%;margin:auto;">
   <div style="display:blocks;">